kubevault/prometheus-exporter/docs/guides/vault-server/vault-server.md

 vault   1       1.2.3     Running   68s
 ```

-Since the status is `Running` that means you have deployed vault successfully.
-So, you are ready to go with Vault.
+Since the status is `Running` that means you have deployed the Vault server successfully.
+Now, you are ready to use with this Vault server.

-On deployment of `VaultServer` crd, the KubeVault operator performs the following tasks:
+On creation of `VaultServer` object, the KubeVault operator performs the following tasks:

 - Creates a `deployment` for Vault named after VaultServer crd